gislik/nostrust/README.md

 # nostrust

-Experimental repo to play around in the nostr ecosystem
+This repo is an experimental code to play around with the nostr ecosystem.

+Ideas I'm playing with include:

+- nostr libraries
+- relays
+- micro apps

+The initial goal is to be able to:

+1. Generate and sign an event
+2. Parse and verify an event